 Computers have been around for longer than you may think.
 Sure they weren’t your power thirsty machines that you use today but they existed even almost 100 years ago.
 They were simply machines able to do simple calculations and short tasks such as printing out letters on a plain paper.
 Also called writing machines.

 Your computer probably makes a lot of noise, we are not including modern laptops here, they are fairly low key and quiet which is great.
 We are talking about the PC master race beasts that some people build to satisfy their need for frame rate in old vintage video games.
 Your hardware is the main source of noise, it’s not very pleasant and frankly I could get by just fine without it ringing in my ears every minute of my existence.
 Fans often make the most noise inside your case, low quality ones that is, you can always try lowering the RPM and you’ll eventually get them to quiet down.
 Another obvious sources of noise is the hard drive you use to store all your files, they can make a lot of rambling noises unless you use an SSD, in which case props to you.
+Just as a point of comparison, the largest SSD ever created so far can hold 60TB of data, it’s created by Seagate and it ships for only $20,000!
+I’ll wait this one out.

 5MB Hard Drive Storage